ArtemBunchuk-FanBox/linkedin-no-autofollow/README.md

 ```

 ### Permissions Used
-- `activeTab`: To detect LinkedIn job pages and interact with checkboxes
 - `storage`: To save user enable/disable preferences
 - Host permission for `*.linkedin.com`: Required to run on LinkedIn pages only